 Chum salmon return to spawn in Still Creek

-November 5, 2014 — For a third year in a row, following concerted rewilding and conservation efforts, chum salmon returned to Still Creek.
+For a fourth year in a row, following concerted rewilding and conservation efforts, chum salmon returned to Still Creek.
 Salmon returned in 2012 for the first time in nearly 80 years and have continued their annual return since then.

 Still Creek updates, by project

 As part of the long-term action plan for Still Creek, the City and Metro Vancouver collaborated on a major enhancement project at this site:

 - Removed the concrete flume that had forced the creek into a narrow channel for the past 50 years

 - Reconstructed the creek bed and banks to improve stormwater capacity while providing a more naturalized habitat for fish and other species